-The Immersion ’13 Program Track focuses on developing, integrating, and managing institutional and programmatic information literacy programs.
-Participants selected for the Program Track will develop individual case studies in advance of the Immersion program.
-Change dynamics, systems thinking, institutional outcomes assessment, scalability, and the integration of teaching, learning, and technology will be brought to bear on analyzing the various programmatic challenges presented in the case studies.
-Immersion participants will be expected to develop the case studies into an action plan for implementation at their home institution.
+The Immersion ’17 Program Track focuses on developing, integrating, and managing institutional and programmatic information literacy programs.
+Participants selected for the Program Track will develop background studies in advance of the Immersion program.
+Change dynamics, systems thinking, institutional outcomes assessment, scalability, and leadership development will be brought to bear on analyzing the various programmatic challenges presented in the background studies.
+Immersion participants will build on their background studies to create a program plan and strategic actions for implementation at their home institution.

-Exercise leadership within the library and throughout the campus in order to influence library, curriculum, and instructional decision
+- Exercise leadership within the library and throughout campus in order to strategically influence library, curricular, and instructional decisions and develop partnerships for educational transformation.

-Identify and garner resources in order to build the capacity necessary to accomplish an information literacy mission
+- Exercise program- and system-level thinking in order to develop the capacity necessary to accomplish an information literacy mission.

 These outcomes will be achieved through inquiry and examination of the following areas of the curriculum: